new-guy/screeps-os/README.md

         - Build in room that most needs construction

 - We need to implement road maintenance
-    - Have a process that runs, then sleeps for N ticks
-    - This process needs to evaluate how badly the room needs repairs or road construction
-    - Send the road builder to whatever room has it the worst
-    - Road builder checks against the road map before repairing or building a road
-    - Towers do the same
+    - Only add a road to the room's set of roads needing repair if the road is on the roadmap

 - Once we have road maintenace, we need to start automatically creating the roads
     - Start by drawing roads between the primary and secondary room